Keeping the kids busy

 All of these sites are trusted and can be used for free.
 There are lots of ways to educate, help and entertain your child and you.

 BookTrust have created Home Time, a collection of online books and videos, games, competitions, book themed quizzes and even learning how to draw your favourite characters.
 Perfect for keeping school aged children busy!
+Have some fun

 The maths factor